-- ARPA-E will post responses on a weekly basis to any questions that are received that have not already been addressed at the link above.
-ARPA-E may re-phrase questions or consolidate similar questions for administrative purposes. - ARPA-E will cease to accept questions approximately 10 business days in advance of each submission deadline.
+- ARPA-E will cease to accept questions approximately 10 business days in advance of each submission deadline.
 Responses to questions received before the cutoff will be posted no later than three business days in advance of the submission deadline.
-ARPA-E may re-phrase questions or consolidate similar questions for administrative purposes. - Responses are published in a document specific to this FOA under "CURRENT FUNDING OPPORTUNITIES - FAQS" on ARPA-E's website (http://arpae.energy.gov/faq).
+ARPA-E may re-phrase questions or consolidate similar questions for administrative purposes. - Responses are published in a document specific to this FOA under "CURRENT FUNDING OPPORTUNITIES - FAQS" on ARPA-E's website (http://arpa-e.energy.gov/faq).